How Motif Matching Works

 unname(count_motifs(glycan, motifs, ...)[1, ])

-Branching patterns are actually quite intuitive once you think of glycans as tree structures.
+Branching patterns are easier to reason about when glycans are treated as tree structures.
 Let’s examine this with a concrete example:

 Let’s check three distinct motifs, each representing a different level of structural complexity: